By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-The term “Behavioral health” is getting associated with anything from a place that treats mental illness to health lifestyles.
+The term “Behavioral health” is getting associated with anything from a place that treats mental illness to healthy lifestyles.
 Additional areas of concern have been added to the things the local mental health agency concerns itself with and some of the old concerns are getting eliminated.
 The further we stretch the term behavioral health, the more it includes, the less meaning it has.

 Some consumers, who were used to going to mental health, resent the name change to Behavioral Health.
 They point out that they are not their behavior and that being depressed anxious etc is not a behavior.
 At the same time, consumers are complaining about the new “behavioral healthcare” name, a major national group, the National Council for Community Behavioral Healthcare is pushing forward with programs aimed at reducing the stigma of mental illness and informing the community about mental illness and related issues.
 So why the need for a name change?

 You would think that Behavioral Health and Healthy Behaviors would somehow be related.
 There are lots of programs, blogs, and books on living and behaving in a healthy manner.
-Adult onset Diabetes is highly correlated with being overweight and with having a sedentary lifestyle.
-So exercising is a part of healthy behaviors but not part most Behavioral Health Departments program.
+Adult-onset Diabetes is highly correlated with being overweight and with having a sedentary lifestyle.
+So exercising is a part of healthy behaviors but not part of most Behavioral Health Departments program.
 We keep changing the names for a reason.